quandis/website/README.md

 > Not sure how to best mesh the concept that Military Search is the same product offering different value to different industries.
 > Perhaps another main menu for Industry?

+# E-Commerce integration

+For Quandis' SaaS products, we'd like a "Sign up Now" button that accepts a credit card / ACH information from the user.
+However, the SaaS charges are pay-as-you-go, so each client's bill will change each month.
+Thus, we need:

+- Credit card / bank account info handled in a PCI-compliant manner
+- Basic user information stored in a location easily fetch via API
+- The ability to trigger an invoice monthly

+If there is a third-party component that you propose using that meets these requirements, great.

+If not, Quandis's system include APIs to do much of this, so calling our APIs direct from the WordPress form(s) is an option.